-January 19, Day 8: Canopy Camp to Panama City.
+January 20, Day 8: Canopy Camp to Panama City.
 After a final morning of birding in the Darién lowlands, we will spend the afternoon retracing our route back to Panama City, perhaps with one more stop at Lake Bayano.
 Conversely, depending on what we've already seen (or missed), we may leave camp immediately after breakfast and drive directly to Tortí, where we would spend the remainder of the morning birding the nearby San Francisco Reserve.
 This private reserve has some lovely tall forest (offering such possibilities as Great Jacamar and White-fronted Nunbird), as well as brushy fields and second growth that could produce a number of new birds.
-After lunch at a restaurant in Tortí, we will begin making our way back to Panama City where we will enjoy a farewell dinner and spend the night.
+After lunch at a restaurant in Tortí, we will begin making our way back to Panama City where we will enjoy a farewell dinner.

-Participants continuing on Panama: El Valle's Canopy Lodge will be transferred after the farewell dinner to the Country Inn & Suites Panama Canal where you will spend the night.
+Participants continuing on Panama: El Valle's Canopy Lodge (January 20-27, 2024) will be transferred after the farewell dinner to the Radisson Hotel Panama Canal where you will spend the night.

-NIGHT: Riande Aeropuerto Hotel, Tocumen
+NIGHT: Crowne Plaza Panama Airport Hotel, Tocumen

-January 20, Day 9: Departure for Home.
-Participants not continuing on Panama: El Valle's Canopy Lodge can use the hotel's complimentary shuttle service to Tocumen International Airport for morning or afternoon flights home.
+January 21, Day 9: Departure for Home.
+Participants can use the hotel's complimentary shuttle service to Tocumen International Airport for morning or afternoon flights home.